SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 ### 9. Conclusion

-Comparing those two models, although the simple linear regression model has higher R-squared, the differences between these two models seem margianl.
+Comparing those two models, although the simple linear regression model has higher R-squared, the differences between these two models seem marginal.

 One possible reason for such a result is because these two predictors (**OPS** vs **OPB**+**ISO**) measure similar things in baseball.
 For those who are not familiar with baseball, let me briefly talk about what these three stats measure in baeball.